tynooo/python-cdk-locust/README.md

 ## Step 6: Define a service

 Now that we've created all of the underlying components, it's time to put them together into a service and run it on our ECS cluster.
+For this we'll use an ECS Pattern construct which not only creates the service, but automatically puts it behind an Applicaion Load Balancer for us.
 ```
-        locust_service = ecs.Ec2Service(
-            self, "locustService",
-            cluster = loadgen_cluster,
-            task_definition = task_def,
-            security_group = security_group,
-            desired_count = 1
+        Service = ecs_patterns.ApplicationLoadBalancedEc2Service(self, "Locust",
+            memory_reservation_mib=512,
+            task_definition=task_def,
+            cluster=loadgen_cluster
         )
 ```

-As we're using a Pattern, CDK takes care of the rest of the details.
+As we're using a Pattern, that's all that is requires, as CDK uses the pattern to take care of the rest of the details.

 Run ```cdk diff``` to see what changes this will make to the CloudFormation that CDK will generate and deploy.

-Now deploy your stack using ```cdk deploy``` and when that completes, go to the LocustServiceURL which is output at the end of the deploy process in a web browser.
-You should see your Locust load generator page
+Now deploy your stack using ```cdk deploy``` - it should take about 5 minutes to deploy.
+When that completes, in a web browser go to the LocustServiceURL which is output at the end of the deploy process.
+You should see your Locust load generator page.

 ## Oops!
 We need a bigger instance!